Open Grants

 If you are interested in applying as an applicant, please complete the following:

-2. Send completed to worksheet to Janelle, Grants Manager, at janelle@cannabisforconservation.org
+Send completed worksheet to Janelle, Grants Manager, at janelle@cannabisforconservation.org

 Farm Requirements: High fire-risk areas with dense stands of Douglas-fir; minimum of 20-acre parcels, preferably farms on 50+ acre parcels